ittech25/BlackUpload/README.md

 ```

 ## $Upload::formatBytes($bytes, $precision = 2)
-Function that format file bytes to a readable format => Example: 7201450 to ( 7.2 MB )
+A function that format file bytes to a readable format => Example: 7201450 to ( 7.2 MB )

 Example:
 ```php